MainulDip/NodeJS_Server_Study/ExpressJS.md

 app.listen(3000);
 ```
 ### Static files:
 Express use built-in middleware `app.use(express.static('public'));` to enable static file serving.
 Multiple directory can be set.
 Also static folders are considered same level as root directory.
-To change this, virtual path prefix can be declared by `app.use('/static', express.static('public'));`
+To change this, virtual path prefix can be declared by `app.use('/static', express.static('public'));`.

 ```pug
 html